Triumph and Demise: The Broken Promise of a Labor Generation

-Triumph and Demise: The broken promise of a Labor generation is a 2014 book which chronicles the rise and fall of the Australian Labor Party governments of Kevin Rudd and Julia Gillard (2007–2013) by the Australian author and journalist Paul Kelly.
+Triumph and Demise: The Broken Promise of a Labor Generation is a 2014 book which chronicles the rise and fall of the Labor governments of Kevin Rudd and Julia Gillard by the Australian author and journalist Paul Kelly.

 The author

 Kelly is an Australian political journalist and historian and a commentator on radio and television.
 He is the editor-at-large of The Australian newspaper, where he writes on Australian politics, public policy and international affairs.
 Kelly appears as a commentator on Sky News and is the author of seven books: The Unmaking of Gough (1976), The Hawke Ascendancy (1984), The End of Certainty (1992), November 1975 (1995), Paradise Divided (2000), 100 Years: The Australian Story (2001) and The March of Patriots (2009).

 The book

-Triumph and Demise was launched by the Australian prime minister Tony Abbott in Canberra in 2014.
+Triumph and Demise was launched by prime minister Tony Abbott in Canberra in 2014.
 It chronicles the six years of the Rudd-Gillard Labor governments, including the Liberal opposition of the period.
 Kelly conducted interviews with more than 60 of the key players of the Rudd-Gillard era, and explores the tensions at the heart of the strained relationships between the central personalities at the heart of the Labor governments.